 This is the seventh post in our 16-part series examining divisional practice in Argentina, Brazil, Canada, China, Europe, India, Indonesia, Malaysia, Mexico, Pakistan, Russia, Thailand, Saudi Arabia, Singapore, the United States, and Vietnam (in no particular order).
-Our first six posts examining divisional practice in Brazil, Mexico, China, India, Argentina and Canada and can be found here: Divisional Practice – Brazil, Divisional Practice – Mexico, Divisional Practice – China and Divisional Practice – India, Divisional Practice – Argentina and Divisional Practice – Canada.
+Our first six posts examining divisional practice in Brazil, Mexico, China, India, Argentina and Canada and can be found here: Divisional Practice – Brazil, Divisional Practice – Mexico, Divisional Practice – China, Divisional Practice – India, Divisional Practice – Argentina and Divisional Practice – Canada.

 Time Periods for filing a Divisional Application